ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 Our application will also have some super secret resources that will require our user to supply some form of identity.
 [Civic](https://www.civic.com/) is a third party secure identity ecosystem, that we can integrate for seamless anonymous (or non-anonymous) user management.
 We can use this identity to uniquely control resource access, and customize the user's experience.
 Civic uses "Blockchain attestation-based access" instead of relying on username and password, allowing decentralized authorization.

-Lambda is a great option to run Civic's server side Javascript SDK, and will also satisfy our _serverless_ fascination.
-We can employee the [Serverless framework](https://serverless.com/) to spin up an API Gateway, and Lambda function for us.
-It'll also include a tool for specifying the same SSL certificate we used to secure our static site for our API.
+Lambda is a great option to run Civic's server-side Javascript SDK, and will also satisfy our _serverless_ fascination.
+We can employ the [Serverless framework](https://serverless.com/) to spin up an API Gateway and Lambda function for us.
+It will also include a tool for specifying the same SSL certificate we used to secure our static site for our API.

 *Disclaimer:* You may incur some small charges to your AWS account depending on how you use the tech stack described in this article.
 Route53 may charge per Hosted Zone for example.
 AWS has explicit [billing details and documentation](https://docs.aws.amazon.com/account-billing/index.html#lang/en_us) that you can use to estimate the cost.
 Generally, serverless is the cheapest way to integrate compute and storage for small applications like this.